alihaidermra4/Applications-of-Information-Communication-Technology-/README.md

    - **CSS**: Styling text, using the box model, and layout techniques like grids and positioning.
    - **JavaScript**: Basics of scripting, control structures, DOM manipulation, and form validation.
    - **Project**: A small web development project using HTML, CSS, and JavaScript.

+** 📋 Course Outline**
+1. Understand computer hardware components, install and configure an operating system, and demonstrate the ability to use command-line tools and batch scripting for system management tasks.
+2. Apply skills in document creation, data analysis, and presentation using software applications like Microsoft Word, Excel, and PowerPoint.
+3. Configure and troubleshoot basic networking setups, including IP addressing, file sharing, and remote desktop connections, while understanding network devices and functions.
+4. Develop functional and interactive web applications using HTML, CSS, and JavaScript, implementing principles of design and interactivity.